Back to All Events

 Speakers

-• Case study presentations from HEIs participating in Responsible Futures (two per session, to be confirmed shortly).
+• Case study presentations from HEIs participating in Responsible Futures

-About Resopnsible Futures
+About Responsible Futures

 Responsible Futures brings together staff and students from across the institution to collaboratively incorporate sustainability into the whole learning experience.

 Students Organising for Sustainability UK (SOS-UK) and the IAU partnered in 2023 to launch an international pilot of the long-running Responsible Futures programme.
 Together, pilot institutions and their students have worked to integrate sustainability into strategies and policies, embed sustainability across a broad range of disciplines, and center local/regional perspectives on sustainability.
-The seven pilot institutions co-created the programme, with work including the devleopment of an international framework of good practice and structuring student-led audits to determine Responsible Futures accreditation.
+The seven pilot institutions co-created the programme, with work including the development of an international framework of good practice and structuring student-led audits to determine Responsible Futures accreditation.

 Previous